How to Apply - The University of Sydney Law School's Research Programs

-The Associate Dean (Research) will consider the Expression of Interest on the basis of your eligibility to enter the postgraduate research program as well as research supervision capacity within the relevant research area.
-If the Expression of Interest is accepted, you will be referred to the relevant academic staff member to discuss the suitability/viability of the research proposal for a thesis, the availability of supervision, and to determine whether to proceed to make a formal application (Stage 2).
+The Associate Dean (Research Education) will consider the Expression of Interest on the basis of your eligibility to enter the postgraduate research program as well as research supervision capacity within the relevant research area.

-The Expression of Interest should be submitted at least 3 months for domestic applicants and at least 6 months for international applicants prior to the formal application closing date.
+The Expression of Interest must be accepted by the School prior to submitting a formal application.
 This will allow the minimum time to assess the Expression of Interest and to make a formal application.
-Late Expressions of Interest may not be considered in time to make a formal application.

 A formal application should only be submitted after your Expression of Interest has been accepted.